ubicloud/ubidon/slides.md

 ???

-- Of special interest to this crowd is the bulk of the code is in Ruby: 85,000 physical source lines, about 50% of the length is tests.
+- Of special interest to this crowd is Ubicloud being written in Ruby:

-- The commit messages are generally detailed.
+  85,000 physical source lines, and about 50% is tests.

+- With its small size, and generally detailed commit messages, I encourage you to get a copy of the source and look around.

+- It has 100% branch coverage, so getting tests passing for a change is a decent model of correctness.

-- Due to a quirk of history, not only is the code not Rails, but it has no direct influence from Rails because the contact the engineering team has had with Rails, even in the past, is minimal to none.
+- Due to a quirk of history, not only is the code not Rails, but it has no direct influence from Rails because the engineering team has had minimal contact with Rails, even if they have substantial Ruby experience.

+- I mention this because, you might read this and see something interesting, or different.
+I'm just trying to get you into the source code.

 - Do we get good feature economy for our lines of code?
 You be the judge.
 I like to think so.
 It is among the reasons we use Ruby.